Insight: Africa to miss Gaddafi's money, not his meddling

 The African Union, which replaced the Organisation of African Unity, held its inaugural meeting in Gaddafi's hometown of Sirte in 1999.
 Gaddafi tried in vain to have it move headquarters there from the OAU's base in the Ethiopian capital Addis Ababa.
 But he nonetheless treated the Union like a personal club.

-Theatrical summit entrances, rambling speeches and buffoonish behaviour married with a seemingly genuine desire to encourage African leaders to stand up to their former colonial masters and build more unity among themselves.
+Theatrical summit entrances, rambling speeches and buffoonish behavior married with a seemingly genuine desire to encourage African leaders to stand up to their former colonial masters and build more unity among themselves.

 Many African heads of state were already tiring of his attempts to dominate them.
 Uganda's Yoweri Museveni was seen arguing with Gaddafi at a Kampala summit in 2010, after the Libyan's personal guard, trying to bring concealed guns into the meeting hall, had brawled with the Ugandan president's own security.